Matcha Date Bars - Earth to Veg

 Step 2: Blitz until the ingredients are finely chopped and begin to clump together into a thick green dough.

-Note: These matcha-flavoured energy bars can also be made in a Vitamix with the tamper but only if the recipe is doubled or tripled, otherwise there won’t be enough date paste “dough” for the blades to catch onto.
+Note: These matcha-flavoured energy bars can also be made in a Vitamix blender with the tamper but only if the recipe is doubled or tripled, otherwise there won’t be enough date paste “dough” for the blades to catch onto.

 A hand presses matcha date dough into a square baking pan mold.